hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-steady.md

 The model **output** can be defined with the following keywords:

-* `RESULTS FILE : r2dsteady.slf` - can be either a *MED* file or a *SLF* file
+* `RESULTS FILE : r2dsteady.slf` - can be either a *MED* file or an *SLF* file
 * `VARIABLES FOR GRAPHIC PRINTOUTS` (i.e., output parameters):  `U,V,H,S,Q,F` - many more options can be found in section 1.317 (page 85) of the {{ tm2dref }}.

 The velocities (`U` and `V`), the water depth (`H`), and the discharge (`Q`) are standard variables that should be used in every simulation.
-In particular, the discharge (`Q`) is required to check when (steady) s converge at the inflow and outflow boundaries.
-Moreover, the discharge (`Q`) enables to trace integrated fluxes along any user-defined line in the model.
+In particular, the discharge `Q` is required to check when (steady) s converge at the inflow and outflow boundaries.
+Moreover, discharge `Q` enables to trace integrated fluxes along any user-defined line in the model.
 The procedure for verifying and identify discharges is described in the {ref}`discharge verification <verify-steady-tm2d>` section in the post-processing.

-The time variables (`TIME STEP` and `NUMBER OF TIME STEPS`) define the simulation length and the printout periods (`GRAPHIC PRINTOUT PERIOD` and `LISTING PRINTOUT PERIOD`) define the result output frequency.
-The **smaller the printout period**, **the longer will take the simulation** because writing results is one of the most time-consuming processes in numerical modeling.
+The time variables (`TIME STEP` and `NUMBER OF TIME STEPS`) define the simulation length.
+The printout periods (`GRAPHIC PRINTOUT PERIOD` and `LISTING PRINTOUT PERIOD`) define the result output frequency.
+The **smaller the printout period**, **the longer will take the simulation** because writing results is a time-consuming process.
 The printout periods (frequencies) refer to a multiple of the `TIME STEPS` parameter and need to be a smaller number than the `NUMBER OF TIME STEPS`.
 Read more about timestep parameters in the {{ tm2d }} in sections 5 and 12.4.2.

 In addition, the `MASS-BALANCE : YES` setting will print out mass fluxes and errors in the computation region, which is an important parameter for verifying the plausibility of the model.
 Note that this keyword only enables mass balance printouts and does not enforce mass balance of the model, which must be achieved through a consistent model setup following this tutorial and the {{ tm2d }}.